waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - PC: Interactable object for Pokémon/Item storage.
 - WARP / LADDER / DOOR: Leads to a different map or area.
 - PIT: Individual behavior: Impassable hazard.
 Mechanics: A warp tile that causes the player to fall to a specific coordinate on the floor below.
 Verified: Acts as a warp.
-- VOID: Individual behavior: Impassable barrier.
-Represents empty space outside the structure.
-Cannot be walked on.

 ## Lessons Learned
 - Strength (HM04): Obtained from the Sailor in Olivine Cafe (1, 7).